3DXChatCoders/3DXChat-Plus/README.md

 <i>Webcam chat not working?</i><br>
 Either the user you are trying to do webcam chat with does not own 3DXChat Plus or you do not own a webcam.
 Make sure your webcam is connected correctly.

+# At last
+Share our project as it will get so much funnier on 3DXChat!<br>
+Thank you!
 <br>
 <br>
 <br>